Deep Dive Into Shopify Capital: Online Business Owners Guide

 According to a 2019 Pitney Bowes poll, 72% of customers appreciate getting a return label with their purchase.

-High-quality packing and labels are rather expensive, but this is where Shopify Capital comes in.
+High-quality packing and labels are expensive, but this is where Shopify Capital comes in.

 4. Launch a new project

 What kind of new business are you planning?
-This is determined by your company.
+Your company determines this.

 She recognized a chance to develop a notebook line for her clientele while they looked for houses during her time as a real estate agent.